mehditr/QuantWorld/content/post/2023-01-03-statistical-inference/index.md

 So, interesting.
-We have determined that the p-value and based on the selected $\alpha$ we can decide is the null hypothesis will be rejected or not.
+We have determined the p-value and based on the selected $\alpha$ we can decide, the null hypothesis will be rejected or not.
 As the p_value is a bit more than 1%, with this percentage we cannot reject null hypothesis.
-Although choosing $\alpha$ depends on the context and the goal you deserve it, 1% for $\alpha$ is a strict choice.
+Although choosing $\alpha$ depends on the context and the goal you deserve, 1% for $\alpha$ is a strict choice.
-Considered other $\alpha$, ***5%*** which it is commonly used, we can reject null hypothesis and this means there is a significant difference in Debt between being a bank customer or not a bank customer that was obvious in the following figure [***bank customer has more debt that non-bank customer***](https://quantworld.netlify.app/img/Credit_Approval_Final_24_0.png).
+Considered other $\alpha$, ***5%*** which it is commonly used, we can reject null hypothesis and this means there is a significant difference in Debt between being a bank customer or not that was obvious in the following figure [***bank customer has more debt that non-bank customer***](https://quantworld.netlify.app/img/Credit_Approval_Final_24_0.png).

 Now let's repeat the experiment for Gender variable and see the result